 - The fee for a PIC is $50 payable at City Hall prior to submitting application.
 Bring receipt with you to the detachment for proof of payment.

-- If you are a volunteer for an organization that requires a PIC the $50 fee and the $25 fee is waived.
-In order to have this fee waived you will be required to present a letter from the organisation confirming your volunteer status.
+- If you are a volunteer for an organization that requires a PIC, the $50 fee and the $25 fee is waived.
+In order to have this fee waived, you will be required to present a letter from the organization confirming your volunteer status.

-You may need a criminal record check for various purposes, including: employment, adoption, international travel, volunteer work, citizenship, name change, student placement or to obtain a record suspension (formerly pardon).
-You may need a Criminal Record Check verified by electronic fingerprints.
+You may need a fingerprint-verified criminal record check for various purposes, including: employment, adoption, international travel, volunteer work, citizenship, name change, student placement, or to obtain a record suspension (formerly known as a pardon).

-To obtain electronic fingerprints you must pay $50, payable at Terrace City Hall and provide proof of payment at the detachment.
-There may be an addition $25 fee depending on purpose of application.
+To obtain electronic fingerprints, you may need to pay a $50 charge, payable at Terrace City Hall, and provide proof of payment at the detachment.
+Not all prints require a $50 charge (e.g., volunteers).
+There may be an additional $25 fee depending on the purpose of the application.

 If you have not lost any money and have not provided personal or financial information (relating to a fraud or scam), and you simply want to inform the appropriate organizations, report it to the Canadian Anti-fraud Centre (CAFC) by calling 1-888-495-8501.